Firstyear/prd-blog/blog_source/2021/09/12/gnome_3_compare_to_macos.rst

 of the computer.

 Gnome however feels like it wants to be front and centre.
 It needs you to know all the time "you're using Gnome!".
 It takes you on a small adventure tour to complete simple actions or to discover new things.
+It even feels like Gnome has tried to reduce "complexity" so much that they have thrown away many rich features and interactions that could make a computer easier to use and interact with.

 So for me, this is why I feel that Gnome is like MacOS with rough edges.
 There are many small, subtle and frustrating user interactions like this all through out the Gnome 3 experience that just aren't